JudithLamb/Cluster-tracking/README.md

 # Cluster-tracking approach
 We propose two novel approaches based on cluster-tracking for clustering patients from longitudinal data extracted from medico-administrative databases.
 These approaches start by identifying clusters of patients at each considered age.
 To this goal, we used two different clustering strategies: the Markov Cluster algorithm (MCL) applied to patient networks built from raw data and Kmeans applied directly to raw data.
 Clusters are then tracked over ages to define cluster-trajectories.
-We applied our approaches to the analysis of antithrombotic drug prescriptions extracted from the Echantillon Généraliste des Bénéficiaires (EGB, a French cohort) between 2008 and 2018 in patients aged from 60 to 70 years old.
+We applied our approaches to the analysis of antithrombotic drug reimbursements extracted from the Echantillon Généraliste des Bénéficiaires (EGB, a French cohort) between 2008 and 2018 in patients aged from 60 to 70 years old.
 For privacy reasons, this raw dataset cannot be shared publicly.
-Hence, from this raw dataset, we created a simulated dataset of 5594 patients with their drug prescriptions.
+Hence, from this raw dataset, we created a simulated dataset of 5594 patients with their drug reimbursements.
 This simulated sample dataset is used in the following to apply our two cluster-tracking approaches.

 ## Identifying clusters of patients from patient networks
 The first clustering strategy used to identify clusters of patients relies on the construction of patient networks.
 We started by constructing a patient network for each age considered.
 We then applied the MCL clustering algorithm on each network [[1]](#1).